- Do you know how to demonstrate the impact of your research outputs for grant or promotion applications?

 Talk to a librarian

-Academic staff and graduate researchers can request an appointment with a librarian, in-person, online, or over the phone, for assistance with monitoring, measuring and managing research impact and engagement.
+Academic staff and graduate researchers can request an appointment with a librarian, in-person, online, or over the phone, to discuss monitoring, measuring and managing research impact and engagement.

 Book an appointment with a librarian: https://unimelb.service-now.com/library